intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 privacy partitioning, simlarly as used for privacy pass (see Section {{privacypass}}).
 Privacy partitioning as defined in this document goes further, to consider different deployment models that can create multiple contexts where data is miminized in each context.

-Several IETF working groups are working on protocols or systems that adhere to the principle of privacy partitioning, including OHAI, MASQUE, Privacy Pass, and PPM.
-This document summarizes work in those groups and describes a framework for reasoning about the resulting privacy posture of different endpoints in practice.

 # Privacy Partitioning